 Some of these syndromes are referred to as 'complex' diseases simply because the presentation is so incredibly heterogeneous that is it very likely that there will be multiple different genetic and environmental explanations.
-One possible genetic explanation is that some symptoms of severe mental illness may emerge in a particular family due to a genetic constellation including dozens to hundreds of loci acting in each person either additively or via epistasis (and possibly modified by environment; G X E), which some refer to as the 'polygenic' model [168-171], as previously discussed.
+One possible genetic explanation is that some symptoms of severe mental illness may emerge in a particular family due to a genetic constellation including dozens to hundreds of loci acting in each person either additively or via epistasis (and possibly modified by environment; G X E), which some refer to as the 'polygenic' model 190-193, as previously discussed.
 If true, for predictive efforts in any particular family, the solution will ultimately require whole genome sequencing to tease out the numerous mutations involved.
-On the other hand, some discuss this concept of "many rare variants of large effect", which they refer to as the 'oligogenic' model of inheritance [172, 173], as previously discussed.
-Some families have deleterious copy number variants [164, 174-177], and de novo single nucleotide mutations have recently been implicated as important for spontaneous 'singleton' cases in at least some families [178-183].
-There could also be a set of families with single, pair or triplet interactions among 1-3 gene mutations of high expression that can largely, on their own, contribute to a set of symptoms currently overlapping with named syndromes, such as 'autism' and 'schizophrenia' [184].
-As there is no way of really distinguishing between these two artificially created models in any one particular family, it is reasonable (with current costs) to perform whole genome sequencing as a comprehensive way to ascertain most of the relevant genetic variance in any particular family.
+On the other hand, some discuss this concept of "many rare variants of large effect", which they refer to as the 'oligogenic' model of inheritance , as previously discussed.
+Some families have deleterious copy number variants 196-199, and de novo single nucleotide mutations have recently been implicated as important for spontaneous 'singleton' cases in at least some families 200-205.
+There could also be a set of families with single, pair or triplet interactions among 1-3 gene mutations of high expression that can largely, on their own, contribute to a set of symptoms currently overlapping with named syndromes, such as 'autism' and 'schizophrenia' .
+As there is no way of really distinguishing between these two artificially created models in any one particular family, it is reasonable (with current costs) to pergenome form whole sequencing as a comprehensive way to ascertain most of the relevant genetic variance in any particular family.

-It is becoming generally accepted that at least 5% of the 'autisms' appear to be associated with various large copy number variants [185].
-So, it is likely that a substantial portion of the heritability will be influenced by other types of mutations, with some evidence pointing to a role for 'de novo' mutations in singleton, uninherited cases of autism [179-182, 186] and other evidence suggesting that some cases might be much more complex under an additive 'polygenic' model of inheritance [168].
+It is becoming generally accepted that at least 5% of the 'autisms' appear to be associated with various large copy number variants .
+So, it is likely that a substantial portion of the heritability will be influenced by other types of mutations, with some evidence pointing to a role for 'de novo' mutations in singleton, uninherited cases of autism 201-204, 208 and other evidence suggesting that there might be multiple genetic and environmental influences in each person .